-As we say a sad goodbye to Aloysius Pang, we pay tribute to other celebrities who have also left this world too soon.
-Many, like Aloysius, were in the prime of their lives, leaving us to mourn over the life and career that could have been.
+As we say a sad goodbye to Hana Kimura and Park Ji Hoon, we pay tribute to other celebrities who have also left this world all too soon.
+Many of these personalities were in the prime of their lives, leaving us to mourn over the life and career that could have been.
 They may not be with us, but they will not be forgotten.
 We remember some of them here.

 The passing of 28-year-old actor Aloysius Pang shook Singaporeans, with many expressing disbelief and heartache.
 Aloysius was carrying out repair work inside a Singapore Self-Propelled Howitzer — an artillery gun mounted on an armoured chassis — for reservist while at the Waiouru Training Area in New Zealand, when he “sustained injuries when the gun barrel was lowered”, said the Ministry of Defence (MINDEF).
 Many will hopeful that he would pull through, but after a series of surgeries and despite the efforts of the doctors there, he was placed on life support and eventually succumbed to his injuries.
 Aloysius was a bright child star, beginning his career at a tender age of nine, before taking a hiatus at 14 and returning to the small screen again at 2012.
 In 2014, he was named by Mediacorp as one of 8 Dukes of Caldecott and received the Best Newcomer Award at the 2015 Star Awards.
 He was slated to film an upcoming drama, My One in a Million, after Chinese New Year.